 Site visits were made to Tbilisi’s 112 Traffic Control Centre, the bus and metro control centers in Tbilisi Transport Company, various streets (to look at bus stops, signaling system, cameras, etc.), the new bus lanes implemented with support from CDIA, metro train station, and bus depot, among others.
 Going around the sites became more exciting with the delegates having to ride in a newly procured Isuzu 8-metre Novo Citilife.

 Aside from the learning objectives of the exchange, the Yerevan officials were able to observe how CDIA is embedding transport specialists into the Tbilisi Transport Department to provide advisory work.
 The city is interested to instigate a similar project and the visit to Tbilisi has helped identify possible CDIA support to Yerevan in line with ADB’s Sustainable Urban Development Investment Program.

-The learning exchange was made possible through the leadership of Country Director for ADB in Georgia Shane Rosenthal; and Country Director for ADB in Armenia Paolo Spantigati, who came to Tbilisi with the Armenian delegation.
+The learning exchange was made possible through the leadership of Country Director of ADB in Georgia Shane Rosenthal; and Country Director of ADB in Armenia Paolo Spantigati, who came to Tbilisi with the Armenian delegation.

 CDIA, represented by Program Manager Neil Chadder and Urban Development Specialist Fabienne Perucca coordinated the said learning exchange in partnership with the Tbilisi City Hall and ADB in the two countries.